liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. He's a sensitive and caring man
 1. you should walk on the stripes of the crosswalk
 1. walking on the stripes of the crosswalk
-1. he is highly commended for his intelligence
 1. my family provide, protect and care about me
 1. the experienced captain make an emergency landing
 1. this course beyond the capability of a second-year pupil